avanlandingham1/avanlandingham1.github.io/_pages/about.md

 I am currently in my fifth year as a graduate student at Penn State with an expected graduation date of Spring 2026.
 My PhD research is focused on the design of hybrid-electric rotorcraft, with an interdisciplinary approach that includes conceptual design optimization, predictive control frameworks, and hardware testing.

 Prior to graduate school, I worked as a Configuration Design Engineer in the Boeing Commercial Aircraft Advanced Concepts team.
 While at Boeing, I supported a handful of projects evaluating hybrid-electric propulsion for emerging and existing commercial markets.
-Common threads throughout my graduate and professional work include conceptual aircraft design, multi-fidelity modeling of hybrid-electric propulsion systems, conceptual design tool development, and evaluation of new technologies for aircraft applications.
+Common threads throughout my graduate and professional work include aircraft design, multi-fidelity modeling of hybrid-electric propulsion systems, conceptual design tool development, and evaluation of new technologies for aircraft applications.

 I am passionate about working from first principles, leveraging optimization and practical experience to gain meaningful insights in the design of complex aerospace systems.